-Object tive Control O1.
-O1.
+Object Objective Control O1.
 To ensure adequate bicycle and motorcycle parking spaces are provided in development.
-Bicycle & motorcycle parking must be provided on site as follows: Multi Dwelling Housing/Residential Flat Buildings/Shop Top Housing/Serviced Apartments/Build-To-Rent Housing: a.
+C1.
+Bicycle & motorcycle parking must be provided on site as follows: O2.
+To ensure bicycle and motorcycle parking is designed appropriately.
+Multi Dwelling Housing/Residential Flat Buildings/Shop Top Housing/Serviced Apartments/Build-To-Rent Housing: a.
 1 bicycle space per dwelling (for residents) b.
-1 bicycle space per 10 dwellings (for visitors)c.
+1 bicycle space per 10 dwellings (for visitors) c.
 1 motorcycle space per 15 car spaces Commercial Premises (Business Premises, Office Premises, and Retail Premises): a.
 1 bicycle space per 150sqm GFA b.
 1 bicycle space per 400sqm GFA provided for visitors c.
 1 motorcycle space per 15 car spaces Boarding Houses and Co-Living Housing: a.
-As per requirements stipulated in State Environmental Planning Policy (Housing) 2021 Child Care Centres: a.
+1 bicycle space per 1 private room or boarding room b.
+1 motorcycle space per 5 private rooms or boarding rooms Child Care Centres: a.
 1 bicycle space per 10 children Tourist and Visitor Accommodation: a.
 1 bicycle space per 4 employees For all other new development with a gross floor area greater than 600m2: a.
 1 bicycle space per 600sqm GFA b.
 1 motorcycle space per 15 car spaces C2.
 Bicycle parking facilities shall be designed in accordance with most recent edition of AS2890.3 and AUSTROADS.
 Motorcycle parking is to be designed as per AS2890.1.

-Object Objective Control С3.
+Objective Control С3.
 Bicycle parking for residents/staff of a building is to be in the form of individual bicycle lockers/cages or as bike racks within a well-lit secure room/structure monitored by security camera surveillance (security level A or B from table 1.1 of AS2890.3:2015).
 C4.
 All visitor bicycle spaces shall be located at the entrance to the development and be designed as security level C from table 1.1 of AS2890.3:2015.
 C5.
 Bicycle parking in basements is to be located on the uppermost level of the basement close to entry/exit points.
-End of Trip Facilities O3.
+End of Trip Facilities О3.
 To ensure non-residential development is provided with suitable end of trip facilities.
 C6.
 Non-residential development shall provide end of trip facilities on site as follows: a.
 1 personal locker for each bike parking space b.
 1 shower and change cubicle for every 10 bicycle spaces or part thereof c.
 1 bicycle repair toolkit and pump d.
 Toilets, drying rooms, and hand washing facilities.
 C7.
 End of trip facilities are to be located close to the bicycle parking area, close to entry and exit points and within an area of security camera surveillance.
 C8.
 End of trip facilities are accessible for all staff.